davecurryco/mystic-spheres/RuinsOfLahoor.md

 _In the name of Phrazon of the Dusk and of Ry'pnoth the Ancient, may the Crawling Curse be upon he who violates the Crypt of the Keeper._

 Inside the green outer curtain hangs a veil that appears to be made of translucent shot silk in pale blue and green.
 The veil shimmers with its own pale light and its colors shift in an unsettling way.
 A successful DC 13 Wisdom(Perception) check reveals that the veil is not actually fabric, but some kind of supernatural effect.
 It is, in fact, a permanent _chthonic veil_ (DC 16; colors: blue, purple, orange).
+The veil will allow a creature bearing the Token of the Keeper to pass in either direction.

 The crypt is furnished in even more splendor than the antechamber.
-Most of the frescoes depict more of the hybrid crocodile creatures engaged in arcane pursuits, but on the North wall, two of the hybrid bird creatures, a male and a female, stand on either side of a portal, from which black rays emerge.
+Most of the frescoes depict more of the hybrid crocodile creatures engaged in arcane pursuits, but on the North wall, two of the hybrid bird creatures, a male and a female, are pictured standing on either side of a portal from which black rays emerge.

 In the center of the crypt is a serpentinite dais decorated with inlay of gold and enamel on which a rests a translucent crystal sarcophagus.
 The figure within can be vaguely discerned when the sarcophagus is lit from behind.
 It is human in form, but has a flat head with a long snout.
 This is the Keeper, a Speaker to the Old Ones, who was entombed here as a **chthonic mummy** to await the proper alignment of the spheres to call them back from the Void Between the Stars.
 He's perfectly capable of defending himself in the meantime however.
 The rending of the _chthonic veil_ or any other desecration of the Crypt or its antechamber will bring the Keeper's spirit back from the Astral Plane, where it wanders.
 On the next round, the Keeper will attack, using its Horror Aura to get some space or _gaseous form_ (a bonus action) to exit the sarcophagus, which has vent-holes for just this purpose.